 This is why simple tricks or triggers like “imagine how a rose could solve your problem” are often used.
 But these are random and while they can encourage new ways of thinking, they are rarely related to your situation.
 It is a bit like searching for buried treasure and just picking random places to dig.

-If you spend the time modelling your problem using TRIZ, the solution triggers suggested will suggest the best places to dig, focusing your energy in the right places.
+If you spend the time modelling your problem using TRIZ, the solution triggers suggested will offer the best places to dig, focusing your energy in the right places.
 This method provides results faster and means less energy is required.

 3) You are dependent on the knowledge in the room